How to Build a Sales Pipeline: Stages & Steps Guide

 What is the difference between lead and pipeline?

-A lead is an individual or business that has expressed interest in your product or service, while a pipeline is a system that organizes and manages those new leads as they move through the buyer’s journey toward making a purchase.
-Sales pipeline analysis helps sales managers and sales leaders track performance, identify inadequate follow-up, and refine their pipeline management strategies.
+A lead is an individual or business interested in your product or service, while a pipeline is a system that organizes and manages those leads as they progress through the sales process.

 How to build a lead pipeline?